William Kitchen Parker: The vertebrate shoulder-girdle

-Another major vertebrate project was a monograph on the comparative anatomy of the vertebrate shoulder-girdle (pectoral girdle).
-One of the chief results of this work was, by demonstrating the true homologies of the various bones of the shoulder-girdle in fishes, to overthrow Owen's theory of the nature of limbs.
+Another major vertebrate project by Parker resulted in a monograph on the comparative anatomy of the vertebrate shoulder-girdle (pectoral girdle).
+As a major result of this work, by demonstrating the true homologies of the various bones of the shoulder-girdle in fishes, Parker overthrew Owen's theory of the nature of limbs.
 Parker showed (contrary to Owen) that the true shoulder-girdle is from the first totally independent of the skull.
 In teleost and ganoid fish, the skull and shoulder-girdle are brought into connexion by derivatives of the skin-skeleton, not by bones of the shoulder-girdle.
 Discoveries like this alerted Parker to the failure of the great system of transcendental anatomy which Owen had done so much to establish.

 Royal College of Surgeons

 In 1873, Professor Flower was invalided, and Parker was asked to step in the breach.
 He took his MRCS diploma by viva voce, and was appointed Professor.
 Afterwards, they shared the Hunterian chair jointly.